Welcome To The Weight lifting Diet And Nutrition Article

 Incomplete sources of protein

-Again: in the, fitness bodybuilding and weight lifting arenas this varies with opinions and research, test studies have shown that protein is essential for growth and repair.
+Again: this varies with opinions and research, test studies have shown that protein is essential for growth and repair.

 But like anything, this is not a question of more is better.
 Excess protein does place more stress on the liver and the kidneys, forcing these organs to work overtime to filter and excrete the waste generated by protein metabolism.

-Therefore, athletes usually have to ingest more water to hydrate themselves to help assist this filtration phase, that's put on the body.
+Therefore, athletes usually have to ingest more water to hydrate themselves to help this filtration phase that's put on the body.

 The average well-conditioned athlete that engages in anaerobic training 3 to 5 times a week can generally process 25 to 30 g of protein every 2 to 3 hours.
 This is why meals are suggested at these time intervals, to restock protein and complex carbohydrate stores in the body.